 Anthony Quinn was 6' 2" tall.
 (1.88 m)

-Quinn was the all-purpose ethnic heavy in numerous films in his early career, finally breaking out of the background in the 1950s by playing the heroes arch-nemesis in many adventure films. probably his most successful role was as "Zorba" from the 1964 black and white Zorba the Greek.
+Quinn was the all-purpose ethnic heavy in numerous films in his early career, finally breaking out of the darker side of screen stardom in the 1950s by playing the heroe's arch-nemesis in many adventure films.
+Probably his most successful role was as "Zorba" from the 1964 black and white Zorba the Greek which resulted in his touring in a long-running stage production.

 Only the Lonely, 1991, written and directed by Chris Columbus, produced by John Hughes.